 A global security may not be transferred to or registered in the name of anyone other than the depositary or its nominee, unless special termination situations arise.
 We describe those situations below under "Description of our Debt Securities-Global Securities-Special Situations when a Global Security Will Be Terminated."
 As a result of these arrangements, the depositary, or its nominee, will be the sole registered owner and holder of all debt securities represented by a global security, and investors will be permitted to own only beneficial interests in a global security.
-Beneficial interests must be held by means of an account with a broker, bank or other financial institution that in turn has an account with the depositary or with another institution that has an account with the depositary.
+Beneficial interests must be held by means of an account with a broker, bank or other financial institution that in turn has an account with the depositary.
 Thus, an investor whose security is represented by a global security will not be a holder of the debt security, but only an indirect holder of a beneficial interest in the global security.